-At recruitment to the intervention, participants will be asked if they consent to participate in the associated data collection element of the study: two interviews.
-Clear straightforward information will be provided on study risks and benefits to inform decision making to take part.
-Carver/Foster will pass on the contact details of those who have agreed to participate to the User Involvement Officer at SDF who will then plan the data collection periods and travel and accommodation needs accordingly.
+At recruitment to the intervention, participants will informed about another associated data collection element of the study: two interviews (via the participant information sheet for the intervention itself).
+The Peer Navigators will remind participants about this opportunity once the intervention is under-way.
+Carver/Foster will work with the Peer Navigators to identify participants interested in taking part, taking account of sampling considerations.
+Carver/Foster will work with the User Involvement Officer at SDF to plan the data collection periods and travel and accommodation needs accordingly.
 A pairing or small group of Peer Researchers will then conduct semi-structured interviews with the identified sample of participants to examine their experiences of being involved in the intervention (and to address the research objectives most broadly) focusing on acceptability to their lives.
+The Peer Researchers will be responsible for explaining the participant information sheet for the interviews, and for formally consenting the participants to the interviews via a consent form (materials specifically for the interviews and separate to the materials for the intervention itself).
 Semi-structured interview schedules will be used, drawing on Bowen et al.'s (2009) general area of focus for feasibility studies (73), including the willingness of those in the intervention to be randomised in a future definitive trial.
-In the data collection visits to the intervention sites, they will work in pairs.
+In the data collection visits to the intervention sites, they will work in pairs or threes.
 For the interviews conducted at the three English sites, the Peer Researchers and the User Involvement Officer may need to stay over to allow time to conduct these.
 Mid-length (20-40 min), semi-structured interviews will be attempted with the same participants at two time points (during the middle of the intervention for that person and towards the end of the intervention), as per Table 1.
 A semi-structured questionnaire will be attempted with all participants who drop out of the study to learn more about their experiences of working with the Peer Navigator and the reasons for withdrawing, as per Table 1.